ElliottYan/digging_errors_nmt/README.md

 cd analysis/scripts && bash call_compute_model_errors.sh
 ```
 Then, it can compute the model error metrics for our results `ende_dfstopk_wmt14.en-de.transformer_new` in analysis/archive directory.

+For reproduce our results with COMET as reported in the paper, we refer the readers to analysis/comet_scripts/*.sh